W.M.M. v. Trump: On remand to the Fifth Circuit

 After the Supreme Court remanded the case to the Fifth Circuit, the case was assigned to judges Leslie Southwick, Andrew Oldham, and Irma Carrillo Ramirez.
 The panel heard oral arguments on June 30, and questioned both sides in the case about whether the president's proclamation was reviewable and what notice must be provided to the detainees.
 On September 2, the panel ruled 2–1 that Trump's use of the Alien Enemies Act was unlawful, and issued a preliminary injunction.
-The opinion, written by Southwick and joined by Carrillo Ramirez, found that there had neither been an invasion nor a predatory incursion, and therefore the Alien Enemies Act was likely "improperly invoked".
+The opinion, written by Southwick and joined by Carrillo Ramirez, found that there had been neither an invasion nor a predatory incursion, and therefore the Alien Enemies Act was likely "improperly invoked".
 The panel also ruled that 7 days notice was sufficient to address due process concerns.
-Oldham wrote a 131 page dissent, saying that the president is not "some run-of-the mill plaintiff", and the court should not act as "robed crusaders who get to playact as multitudinous Commanders in Chief".
+Oldham wrote a 131-page dissent, saying that the president is not "some run-of-the mill plaintiff", and the court should not act as "robed crusaders who get to playact as multitudinous Commanders in Chief".
 The government then asked that the Fifth Circuit rehear the case en banc, and on September 30, it agreed to do so and vacated the panel's preliminary injunction.
+On January 22, 2026, the Court heard the case en banc.
+The administration argued "it is a question of the political branches."
+The court dismissed the case as moot on August 13, as the three named plaintiffs had since been deported under the Immigration and Nationality Act.